Training Your Dog to Walk on a Loose Leash

 Instead, use a fixed-length leash.
 I usually use a 5-6 foot leash.
 However, if you have a smaller dog, or if you are exceptionally tall, you may need a longer leash.
 My go-to leash and collar are from Atlas Pet Company.

 Use an Easy-Walk Harness

 When you get your harness make sure you attach the harness and collar to the leash.
 All three should be connected.
 This way, when your dog pulls on the leash, the harness and collar will naturally redirect your dog back to you.
-You need to get a collar which fits your dog well, for example, if you have a poodle, you need to check out some poodle collars.
-While it is not a full solution, it does help during the training process.

 Which Side Should You Walk Your Dog On?